ampproject/amphtml/contributing/contributing-code.md

   - When creating a new directory (such as when creating a new AMP extension) the author of the pull request should designate themselves as an Owner of that directory.
   - Owners of an area may approve other Owners at or below their area of expertise following the normal PR process.
 To request becoming an Owner create a PR adding yourself to the appropriate OWNERS file and assign/cc a current Owner for that directory.
 - The list of Owners for a directory can be found in the [OWNERS](https://github.com/ampproject/amphtml/search?o=asc&q=filename%3A"OWNERS"&s=indexed) file in the directory or a parent directory.

+Please note that some Owners may be relevant regardless of code location and therefore may include one or more [AMP Working Groups](https://amp.dev/community/governance/#working-groups), such as the groups for [Security & Privacy](https://amp.dev/community/working-groups/security-privacy/) and [User Interface & Accessibility](https://amp.dev/community/working-groups/ui-and-a11y/).

 ## Cherry-picks